fischerphilipp/CloudSyncMonitor/README.md

 - Refresh Token
     - This is the refresh token generated in the [prerequisites section](#Cloud-Central-Refresh-Token)
 - Scheduled Frequency
-    - When do you want the Monitor to check for sync relationship status updates (i.e: Minute, Hour, Day, Month)
+    - When do you want the Monitor to check for sync relationship status updates (i.e.: Minute, Hour, Day, Month)
 - Scheduled Interval
     - How often should the Monitor be run in your previously specified frequency (i.e. every 5 minutes, every 5 hours ...)
 - Scheduled Start Time
-    - Usually there is no need to change this parameter unless you want the Montior to start running at some point in the future
+    - Usually there is no need to change this parameter unless you want the Monitor to start running at some point in the future

 ### Configuration
 After successfully deploying the Cloud Sync Monitor Logic App, the API connection for Office 365 needs to be connected to an Office 365 account.
-1. This has to be configured within the Office 365 API connection resource that was deployed to the specified ressource group during deployment:
+1. This has to be configured within the Office 365 API connection resource that was deployed to the specified resource group during deployment:
 ![Office 365 API Connection Resource](Screenshots/Office365-API-Connection.png)
 2. Select "Edit API connection".
 3. Choose an Office 365 account to be used for sending the notification mails.